San Diego Hit-and-Run Accident Attorneys

 - Pedestrian accidents

 Drivers often abandon an accident scene because they fear criminal charges or being financially liable for another party’s injuries.
-The following are some of the most common reasons hit-and-run drivers abandon the scene of an accident:
+The following are some of the common reasons why hit-and-run drivers abandon the scene of an accident:

-- Operating a motor vehicle without a valid driver’s license – Individuals in California may face being charged with a misdemeanor if they are found to be driving without a valid license.
+- Operating a Motor Vehicle Without a Valid Driver’s License — Individuals in California may face being charged with a misdemeanor if they are found to be driving without a valid license.
 Those convicted of this offense may face up to 6 months in jail and a monetary fine of $1,000.
 A driver may face a lesser charge known as an infraction, which comes with a fine of $250.

-- Driving with an active arrest warrant – Drivers may flee an accident to avoid being arrested by law enforcement officers.
+- Driving With an Active Arrest Warrant — Drivers may flee an accident to avoid being arrested by law enforcement officers.

-- Distracted driving – An individual may have caused an accident while texting and driving or engaging in some other form of distracted driving.
+- Distracted Driving — An individual may have caused an accident while texting and driving or engaging in some other form of distracted driving.

-- Driving without automobile insurance – Drivers may leave the scene of an accident because they do not have automobile liability insurance.
+- Driving Without Automobile Insurance — Drivers may leave the scene of an accident because they do not have automobile liability insurance.

-- Driving under the influence of alcohol or drugs – Drivers will often flee an accident scene to avoid being arrested for driving under the influence of alcohol or drugs.
+- Driving Under the Influence of Alcohol or Drugs — Drivers will often flee an accident scene to avoid being arrested for driving under the influence of alcohol or drugs.

 The following are the main causes of hit-and-run accidents in San Diego County: